 To solve this, I included George in the activity this time.
-I made my own homemade finger paint [its an edible recipe found At the Butterfly Ball] so just in case when George ate it, I knew it wasn’t harmful.
-I could have also used our Crayola Finger Paints, they’re non-toxic and I’d feel okay if George put some in his mouth.
+I made my own finger paint (its an edible recipe found At the Butterfly Ball) so just in case when George ate it, I knew it wasn’t harmful.
+I could have also used our Crayola Finger Paints (affiliate link), they’re non-toxic and I’d feel okay if George put some in his mouth.

 The recipe made nine baby food containers of finger paint.
 I made the paint myself and left them uncolored.
 We’re getting a kick out of making our own craft recipes, they’re usually super easy and only include stuff you’d normally have around in your cupboards.

 This is a great toddler-friendly recipe, it’s included in a collection of 50 activities for your toddler.

 When Henry got home from preschool, I let him stir colors into the finger paint.

 I taped down the letter H and G onto pieces of scrapbook paper beforehand.

 Henry started into his paint right away.
 Spooning and dumping the paint out in globs and globs.

 Not using his fingers in any way.
 I just let him do as he pleased and tended to George.
 George didn’t know what to think.

 And he did have a mouthful of paint.
 Only once though.
 It must not have tasted so good.